yttria-rs/yttria-nexus/readme.md

-# yttria-coding
+# yttria-system

 Yttria sets out to be an end-to-end wireless communications DSP library for developing custom and novel radio solutions, particularly regarding Software Defined Radios.
-Yttria-coding is the subcrate responsible for the codes commonly used in electrical and wireless communications engineering for their autocorrelation or error correction utility.

-The goals of this subcrate are somewhat ambitious, hoping to port much of the functionality present in the renowned [aff3ct](https://aff3ct.github.io/) library to the rust ecosystem, with a focus on utility within Yttria, but otherwise still useful.
+Yttria-system is the subcrate responsible for non-radio control or data communication with other components such as virtual tun/tap devices.

 ## Why Yttria?